Cavan Cola

 Cavan Cola was a brand of soft drink produced by Cavan Mineral Water Ltd. in the town of Cavan, Ireland.
-It was introduced in 1958, and was sold in 250 ml and 710 ml bottles in shops in counties Cavan, Monaghan, Sligo, Leitrim, Louth, Donegal and Meath.
-The product proved so popular there that it went national in the early 1990s.
-In 1993, the still family-run Cavan Mineral Water Ltd. was taken over by Finches, who began phasing out Cavan Cola.
-By 2001, Cavan Cola had disappeared from most shops, even in County Cavan.
+It was introduced in 1958, and was sold in 250 ml bottles in shops in counties Cavan, Monaghan, Sligo, Leitrim, Louth, Donegal and Meath.

 Product

-Cavan Cola was sold in small 250ml bottles, with a distinctive green "book" label.
-The taste was described as being slightly sweeter than Coca-Cola, with a slightly liquorice flavour.
+Originally branded as Cavan Kola when it was launched in 1958, Cavan Cola was sold in small 250ml bottles, with a distinctive green "book" label.
+The taste was described as being slightly sweeter than Coca-Cola, with a slightly liquorice flavour with a frothy head.
 It was popular in Cavan, and at the peak of its popularity (late 1980s/early 1990s), the product often outsold global brands (like Coke and Pepsi) in shops in County Cavan and County Leitrim and the surrounding area.
+Cavan Cola was one of numerous soft drinks or "minerals" that were produced and sold locally across Ireland in the 20th century.

+The product proved so popular there that it went national in the early 1990s.
+In 1993, the family-run Cavan Mineral Water Ltd. was taken over by Finches, who began phasing out Cavan Cola.
+By 2001, Cavan Cola had been removed from sale.

 Revival Attempts

-Cavan Cola was finally withdrawn in 2001.
-It has been the subject of several campaigns to revive it, but the new parent company of Cavan Mineral Water has thus far refused to bring it back.
-For a short time in the late 1990s, Cavan Cola was produced in Dublin.
+After the withdrawal of Cavan Cola in 2001, it has been the subject of several campaigns to revive it.
+The new parent company has thus far refused to bring it back.
+For a short time in the late 1990s, Cavan Cola was distributed in Dublin.